Pendfin/Blockstuff/h3_hash.md

 - it is basically a fingerprint of that string (also called pre-image)
 - hash function being collision free means that there should not be two different pre-images with same hash
 - Message authentication code (MAC or DAC) is hash function with the key to verify the hash created of pre-image
-Source: Schneier, B. 2015.
+- Source: Schneier, B. 2015.
 Applied Cryptography: Protocols, Algorithms and Source Code in C, 20th Anniversary Edition.
 New York: Wiley.

 ### Cracking passwords with Hashcat
 - Hashcat is a program or a tool find or crack the hashes
 - you use it with a dictionary with words e.g. possible passwords
 - you choose the most propable hash type and run the program against hash id (the hash you try to crack)
 - results is either cracked or failedmkdir hashed
-Source: Karvinen 2022: Cracking Passwords with Hashcat (https://terokarvinen.com/2022/cracking-passwords-with-hashcat/)
+- Source: Karvinen 2022: Cracking Passwords with Hashcat (https://terokarvinen.com/2022/cracking-passwords-with-hashcat/)

 ### Command line basics
 - list of basic commands you need when using linux
 - gives you hands on examples of how to create files, directories and how to manipulate and delete those
 - it also shows how to connect via ssh to another computer
 - and some tips when to use tabs, pipes and administrative commands
-Source: Karvinen 2020: Command Line Basics Revisited (https://terokarvinen.com/2020/command-line-basics-revisited/) € Santos et al 2017
+- Source: Karvinen 2020: Command Line Basics Revisited (https://terokarvinen.com/2020/command-line-basics-revisited/)
+## Exercises
 ### a) Billion dollar busywork
 Command 'echo -n "hello"|sha256sum' prints a hash.
 Try adding something to the string, e.g. 'echo -n 'hello asdf'|sha256sum'.
 What do you have to add to get a hash that starts with a zero?
 (Voluntary bonus: How is this related to Bitcoin?
 Voluntary difficult bonus: How many zeros can you get to the beginning?
 Voluntary difficult bonus: How does the difficulty raise?)
 - first put something stupid like hellokello-->$ echo -n "hellokello"|sha256sum.This results 008a8ab2f87506883da9a9c907112a3c44198244a0acfb4b011a0033e93ef536--> actually two zeroes